Eco friendly travel has never been more important for our children, for our environment, and for our future!

 6. Reduce Single-Use Plastics

-Now that I’ve got your attention about water bottles, let’s talk about other single use plastics such as straws, shampoo bottles, plastic utensils, and many many more products we use on a daily basis, probably without even considering the environment.
+Now that I’ve got your attention about water bottles, let’s talk about other single use plastics such as straws, shampoo bottles, plastic utensils, plastic bags, and many many more products we use on a daily basis, probably without even considering the environment.

 It’s difficult to reduce the use of these in everyday life and even harder to do while traveling.
 It seems that almost every hotel has tiny bottles of shampoo that will give my hair one wash.